isaiahpettingill/wasm96/README.md

 ## Notes

-- The project is in active development; Expect things to change
+- **Pre-Alpha**: This is experimental software under active development
-- I am not planning on supporting this over time unless it takes off somehow.
-If you want it supported, either help the repo get a lot of stars or just fork it if you'd like to add features.
+- Expect frequent breaking changes and API evolution
+- Stability and security are not yet production-ready
+- Community contributions and feedback are welcome
+- Long-term support depends on community adoption and contribution
 - WAV playback is implemented using the hound library for decoding and mixing.
 - QOA playback is implemented using the qoaudio library for decoding and mixing.
 - XM playback is implemented using the xmrsplayer library for decoding and mixing.